BashiBazouk/TableAnalysis/README.md

 Please check<br> [Pandas saving data frame to excel](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_excel.html) <br>

 as a result you'll get new sheet only with rows which fit the filters.<br>
-at this point by changing filters you can filter out intersting data in seconds.
+at this point by changing filters you can filter out intersting data in seconds.<br>

 ## todo
 [ ] remove hardcoding